 The emphasis in this course is given to the concept of a function and its graph.
 The functions studied include: polynomial, rational, exponential, logarithmic, trigonometric and their inverses.
 Algebra skills required in calculus are covered and vectors are introduced.

 This course continues the study of limits with the definite integral and the Fundamental Theorem of Calculus.
-It covers techniques of integration, improper integrals, and application to areas, volumes, and arc length.
+It covers techniques of integration, improper integrals, and application to areas, and volumes .
 Approximation techniques using differentials and Taylor and Maclaurin series are also introduced together with differential equations.

 The student will use computer software to create working schematics and printed circuit board (PCB) artwork at an advanced-to-intermediate level.
 The student will assemble a PCB then use machine shop and electronics test equipment to realize a full featured electronic product designated by the department.

 This course introduces concepts of networking technologies such as routers, LAN switches, Wireless LANs, IP addressing & subnetting, and WAN concepts and configuration.
 It also helps you master the topics on the Cisco CCENT/CCNA ICND1 exam.

 This course introduces students to the fundamentals of microprocessors.
 Both hardware and software aspects of microprocessor based design are covered and include microprocessor hardware interfacing & design, as well as embedded software development techniques.

 This course introduces AHDL and VHDL high level description languages to program PLDs, and FPGAs for the design of digital systems.